 - Scientifically validated and carefully crafted

-Grounded in rigorous academic research and informed by Montessori observational practice, sessions take the form of various dance movement based games and activities.
+Grounded in rigorous academic research and informed by Montessori pedagogy and observational practice, sessions take the form of various dance movement-based games and activities.
 They are not focused on learning particular dance styles or steps and are therefore appealing to both boys and girls.
-They are safe, physiologically sound and advocate inclusivity.
+The work is process rather than performance led which nurtures a safe, encouraging and supportive learning environment; sessions are physiologically sound and advocate inclusivity.

 - Appropriate stimulation develops a strong foundation for learning

 Children are encouraged to practice fundamental physical skills that appropriately stimulate the senses; visual, aural, tactile, vestibular and proprioceptive.
 This enables the specific co-ordination and control which will most directly assist the developmental maturity required to support school readiness and allow children to excel in all areas of learning.

 - Fun and Informative